SSD Offload#

 --metadata_server="P2PHANDSHAKE"

-The application (e.g., SGLang) connects to the real client via the MooncakeDistributedStore Python SDK.
-SSD offload and fallback loading are handled transparently.
+The application (e.g., SGLang) connects to the standalone real client via the MooncakeDistributedStore Python SDK.
+The Python process acts as a DummyClient; SSD offload and fallback loading are handled by the standalone real client process.

 from mooncake.store import MooncakeDistributedStore